simplejson/simplejson/index.rst

 :mod:`simplejson` exposes an API familiar to users of the standard library :mod:`marshal` and :mod:`pickle` modules.
-It is the externally maintained version of the :mod:`json` library contained in Python 2.6, but maintains compatibility with Python 2.5 and (currently) has significant performance advantages, even without using the optional C extension for speedups. :mod:`simplejson` is also supported on Python 3.3+.
+It is the externally maintained version of the :mod:`json` library contained in Python 3.3+ and (currently) has significant performance advantages, even without using the optional C extension for speedups. :mod:`simplejson` also has legacy support for Python 2.5+, with the major difference being use of the class `unicode` rather than `str` in most instances `str` is mentioned in this documentation.

 Development of simplejson happens on Github: http://github.com/simplejson/simplejson